 -

-Taxi: easily identifiable white vehicles with a red stripe.
+Taxi: vehicles easily identifiable by their white colour.
 A green light on the roof shows they are available.

 -